PhillyJB/BritishBeachBreaks/README.md

 ### Existing Features

+* URLs/Links  to potential service providers in a particular destination - for example - If a user after reading a beach description feels it would be a great location to visit.
+There are hyperlinks to potential service providers like hotels, holiday package organisers and so on.

 ### Future Features
-* Beach options search display arrangement and filtering – User will be able to after providing their postcode to arrange the different beaches in order of preference.
-Which could include distance (closest to furthest or vice versa), alphabetically.
+* User will be able to search or narrow their beach search selection using their postcode in an input field.
+User will be able to after providing their postcode, arrange the different beaches in order of preference.
+Which could include distance (closest to furthest or vice versa), alphabetically as well as specific region of the UK .
 Also other filters will be added like the ability to only display Sand or pebble beaches, Nudist or None nudist beaches etc.

-* URLs to potential service providers in a particular destination - for example - If a user wants has chosen a particular beach destination then wants to find accomadation for that particular place for a vaccation then the site will link them to a sponsored provider.
+* Include Advertisment and sponsorship deals sections on each beach page which will generate income for the site.
+Users will be bale to see potential offers in a region of interest while reading up on the location and these paid advertisements links will take a user to the service providers page to book the deal they want.

 * Increase the quantity of beaches available on the site using an adequate API and tools to display to the user.
+Then havea top 10 rated category for each region so users can narrow down their choices of ideal beaches to choose from.

 ## TECHNOLOGIES USED
 #### Languages